 Post-Slavery Intellectual leaders

-During reconstruction and the Jim Crow era, we had Dubois and Garvey.
-Both were civil rights activists and pan-Africanists.
+During reconstruction and the Jim Crow era, we had W.E.B Dubois and Marcus Garvey.
+Both were civil rights activists and Pan-Africanists.
 Although both were equality advocates for blacks, they had differing philosophies of what was necessary for economic and social empowerment in the black community (read this article on code switch for more info on the Dubois/Garvey beef).

 Dubois applied an elitist approach, believing that African-Americans excelling in professional and educational industries would increase black political capital, and make it impossible for whites to deny the rightful place of blacks in society.
 Dubois believed that one of the biggest challenges for African-Americans attempting to advance as professionals would be managing “Double Consciousness.”